 Agriculture department shall provide seeds and the required finance as loans through local banks for the resumption of agriculture activities.
 The district administration shall elicit the support funding of agencies like Care, CRS etc. for the resumption of agriculture and livelihood activities.

-Revenue/Book Circulars contains standing instructions of the Government for distribution of ex-gratia payments to poor families, who suffer from disasters to initiate their recovery process.
-This assistance will be provided very promptly to the poor families by the functionaries of the Revenue Department.
+Revenue/Book Circulars contains standing instructions of the Government for distribution of ex-gratia payments to poor families, who suffer from disasters to initiate their recovery functionaries of the Revenue Department.